CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

    ![](./media/ex4img9.png)

-1. To verify the account, select the **Open Outlook** option from the popup.
+1. To verify the account, select the **Open Outlook** option from the pop-up.

    ![](./media/ex4img10.png)